 To determine if the regulator is too restrictive, compare readings on the gauge when in use and when it is not.
 The difference between the two readings should be 5 psi or less.
 Although air pressure is regulated, the system may still have fluctuations.
 This can happen when an air-adjustment valve-type restrictor is being used.
 The air will exit the air cap with an initial burst of pressure.
 Which then levels off to the adjusted pressure, but may vary because of changes in system pressure.

 Air Filter, Water Trap & Regulator

 What is the Performance Specification of the Air Compressor?

-What About HVLP?
+What Is HVLP?

-Traditional air spray guns can be thought of as HPLV - high pressure, low volume.
-Alternatively, the newer HVLP (High Volume Low Pressure) spray guns atomise coatings by employing a high volume of air at low air cap pressure, typically in the 1 - 10 psi range compared to around 45 psi for conventional methods.
+The traditional air spray guns are known as HPLV - high pressure, low volume.
+Alternatively, the newer HVLP spray guns atomise coatings by employing a high volume of air at low air cap pressure, typically in the 1 - 10 psi range compared to around 45 psi for conventional methods.
 This means the sprayed material has less velocity so is less likely to "bounce back".
 HVLP also produced a softer spray, reduces material waste and increases transfer efficiency.

 However, because they require more cfm than conventional sprayers they need a larger compressor.
 Similarly to conventional spraying, HVLP spray requires adequate air pressure and volume at the air cap to produce the best results.
 Consequently, the same factors for minimising pressure drop and volume loss can be considered.